kubernetes/enhancements/keps/sig-node/4960-container-stop-signals/README.md

 Both kubelet and kube-apiserver will need to enable the feature gate for the full featureset to be present and working.
 If both components disable the feature gate, this feature will be completely unavailable.

 If only the kube-apiserver enables this feature, validation will pass, but kubelet won't understand the new lifecycle hook and will not add the stop signal when creating the ContainerConfig.
+The StopSignal lifecycle hook would be silently dropped by the kubelet before sending the ContainerConfig to the runtime since the feature gate is disabled in the kubelet.

 If only the kubelet has enabled this feature, you won't be able to create a Pod which has a StopSignal lifecycle hook via the apiserver and hence the feature won't be usable even if the kubelet supports it. `containerSpec.Lifecycle.StopSignal` can be an empty value and kubelet functions as if no custom stop signal has been set for any container.

+For static pods, if the feature is only enabled in the kube-apiserver and not in the kubelet, the pod will be created but the StopSignal lifecycle hook would be dropped by the kubelet since the feature gate is not enabled in the kubelet.
+If the feature is enabled on the kubelet but not in the kube-apiserver, the pod would have the StopSignal lifecycle hook, but the apiserver wouldn't report the pod as having a StopSignal lifecycle hook since the feature is disabled in the kube-apiserver.
+This would be the case if we create regular pods with StopSignal and later turn off the feature in the kube-apiserver.
+The pods with a stop signal would continue working in this case.

 #### Version skew with CRI API and container runtime